Viktoria Tidikis, PhD

 - Tidikis, V. & Ash, I. K. (2011).
 Insight Problem Solving in Groups & Alone.
 Program of the Tenth Annual Graduate Research Symposium of the Arts & Sciences Graduate Student Association of The College of William & Mary.

 - Tidikis, V. & Ash, I. K. (2011).
 Differential Effects of Gender Group Composition on Creative Problem Solving.
 Program of the 2011 Annual Meeting of the Society for Personality and Social Psychology.

 - Tidikis, V. & Ash, I. K. (2010).
 Effects of Group Gender Composition on Cognitive Insight Problem Solving Performance.
 Abstracts of the 22nd Annual Convention of the Association for Psychological Science.

-In the past Dr. Tidikis has taught courses in quantitative methods, cognition, and theories of personality.
+In the past Dr. Tidikis taught courses in quantitative methods, cognition, and theories of personality.
 Currently, she is teaching introduction to psychology, research methods, and cognition.
 She is also looking forward to teaching a course in motivation and emotion.